Breeze/breeze.github.io/doc-js/lap-changetracking.md

     someEntity.entityAspect.setDeleted(); // mark for deletion

 `setDeleted` does not destroy the object locally nor does it remove the entity from the database.
-The entity simply remains in cache in its new "Deleted" state &hellip; as changed and added entities do.
+The entity simply remains in cache in its new "Deleted" state ... as changed and added entities do.
 A successful save does delete the entity from the database and remove it from cache.

 ##PropertyChanged
 A Breeze entity property raises a `propertyChanged` event when it is changed to a different value.
 You attach an event handler to that event to listen for changes to *a* specific property of *one specific entity instance* as explained in the [API documentation for this event](/doc-js/api-docs/classes/EntityAspect.html#event_propertyChanged).